-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Company.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Group.
 As of the end of the reporting period, the Company's maximum exposure to credit risk due to failure to discharge an obligation by the counterparties arises from:

-a) The carrying amount of financial assets recognized in the parent company only balance sheet.

-b) The amount of contingent liabilities generated from financial guarantees that the Company provided.
+- a) The carrying amount of the respective recognized financial assets as stated in the parent company only balance sheet. - b) The amount of contingent liabilities generated from financial guarantees that the Company provided.